AnselmC/double-descent/README.md

 This repository was created as part of the seminar _Generalization and Optimization in Deep Learning_ led by Thomas Frerix during the winter semester 2019/2020 at the TU Munich.

-The goal is to reproduce the results of the findings of the paper [_Reconciling modern machine learning practices with the classical bias-variance tradeoff_](https://www.researchgate.net/publication/334663035_Reconciling_modern_machine-learning_practice_and_the_classical_bias-variance_trade-off) by Mikhail et al at Ohio State.
+The goal is to reproduce the results of the paper [_Reconciling modern machine learning practices with the classical bias-variance tradeoff_](https://www.researchgate.net/publication/334663035_Reconciling_modern_machine-learning_practice_and_the_classical_bias-variance_trade-off) by Mikhail et al at Ohio State.

 Currently, it is possible to compute the random feature models (both fourier and relu) and the two layer net on the MNIST dataset.